Flow999Cloud/text-bot/README.md

 ## Getting Started

 This application is written in [Node.js](http://nodejs.org/) and uses the [npm](https://www.npmjs.com/), the Node Package Manager, command to install a software development kit (SDK) for the Watson Developer Cloud services, as well as to satisfy other dependencies.
-The following instructions include Instructions for downloading and installing these.
+The following instructions include instructions for downloading and installing these.

 1. Log into GitHub and clone [the repository for this application](https://github.com/eciggaar/text-bot).
 Change to the folder that contains your clone of this repository.